psu-arts-arch-3/art-203/course-orientation/welcome.md

 ### Lesson Schedule

 Here is the basic flow of events for each lesson; for exact dates, please refer to the course syllabus.
+It is imperative that students submit work on time in order to allow for peer review and project development according to the planned schedule.

 1. **Instructional Content**: Begin each lesson by reading all of the instructional content on the course website; this may include completing tutorial videos or readings.
 2. **Submit** **Exercises: **these are designed as preparation for the more extensive and open-ended assignments.